bsmith89/midas2-wiki/MIDAS-2.0-Operations.md

 # midas_merge_snps

-The pooled-sample core-genome SNP calling pipeline can be broken down into the following steps:
+The pooled-samples core-genome SNPs calling pipeline can be broken down into the following steps:

-- first pass: pool nucleotide variants from the input samples

-- second pass: (based on the pooled data) determine if a genomic site is core: non-zero depth in >= 95% of samples (`site_prevalence`), and further on if the core genomic site is a SNP: major/minor alleles (`allele_frequency`)
+- Given list of samples that we are interested in merging the SNPs pileup, we select pairs of <species, sub-sample-list> based on horizontal/vertical pileup coverage, and species prevalence.

+- For each species, accumulate A, C, G, T read counts, compute sample counts, and collect read counts for all the samples

+- For the second pass, if a genomic site pass the site filters and snp types, then compute the major/minor allele based on accumulated read counts or sample counts (from previous step).

 ## input files